 Note: This document pertains to the STAR exemption.
 The STAR exemption is no longer available to new applicants.
-Instead they may be eligible for the STAR credit which is issued in the form of a check from New York State.
+Instead they may be eligible for the STAR credit which is issued in the form of a check or direct deposit from New York State.
 Information on the STAR credit is available at Register for the STAR credit.

 Table of Contents